Best Budget Racing Wheels 2024

 Nevertheless, it's important to consider that purchasing a wheel stand or mount incurs additional costs and requires quite a bit of space.
 Consequently, you may want to mount your wheel directly to a desk or even create your own custom mount instead of buying a pre-made one.

-Ultimately, the decision of whether or not to buy a stand or mount depends on your specific preferences, budget, and the level of immersion and stability you prioritise in your sim racing setup.
+Ultimately, the decision of whether or not to buy a stand or mount depends on your specific preferences, budget, and the level of immersion and stability you prioritize in your sim racing setup.

 Are pedals and a shifter needed to complete a sim racing setup?